marcoscandroglio/mindsdb-tests/reddit/Reddit_QA.md

-# Welcome to the MindsDB Manual QA Testing for MySQL Handler
+# Welcome to the MindsDB Manual QA Testing for Reddit Handler

 > **Please submit your PR in the following format after the underline below `Results` section.
 Don't forget to add an underline after adding your changes i.e., at the end of your `Results` section.**

-## Testing MySQL Handler with [Dataset Name](URL to the Dataset)
+## Testing Reddit Handler with [Dataset Name](URL to the Dataset)

 **1. Testing CREATE DATABASE**